Be ready for inevitable changes in your supervisory relationships.

 Mentoring: Providing non-academic support by nominating your supervisees, introducing them to people in their networks, and providing verbal encouragement and support.
 A mentoring relationship tends to develop with mutual trust and confidence.

 Sponsoring: Helping your supervisee to secure funding or infrastructural resources.
 Often, this is a role played by mid-career professors, who often have the combination of experience and motivation that is correlated with having grants, or by a senior professor with influence over administrative funding.
 Wherever you are in your career, be aware of the sources of financial or material help to your supervisees.
+Guidelines for grant writing with supervisees are available on the GPS website.

 Pearson and Brew (2002) mentioned a fifth role that supervisors play: model.
 Students look up to their supervisors; the supervisor is often the students primary role model of an academic in their field.
 It is therefore important that supervisors strive to set a good example for their supervisees.